Saudi Arabia–Syria relations: Economic ties

 One of the early economic relations between Saudi Arabia and Syria was in 1950 when a trade agreement was signed and Saudi Arabia provided Syria with financial support.
 It followed other trade agreements, but all of them were cancelled by King Faisal on 3 May 1966 due to hostile attitude of the Neo-Ba'ath government in Syria towards Saudi Arabia.
 On 4 April 1972, the two countries signed another trade and economic agreement.
 It allowed free imports and exports of local products between two countries without customs fees for agricultural products, livestock and natural resources.
 Following the Syrian support for the coalition in the war against the invasion of Kuwait, Syria was provided with nearly $2.2-2.6 billion in aid by Kuwait and Saudi Arabia.
 In February 1991, a joint committee was formed by Saudi Arabia and Syria, and it fostered economic cooperation between the countries.

 In 1997, Syrian exports to Saudi Arabia included mostly livestock, fruits, vegetables, textiles and furniture of which overall cost was over 602 million Riyals.
 Major items exported by Saudi Arabia to Syria were crude oil and its by products, plant oil and dates, and the 1997 cost of them was nearly 262 million Riyals.
 In addition, Saudi Arabia had private investments in Syria with a cost of US$700 million in the same year.
 The number of joint projects was around 50.

 Syria and Saudi Arabia signed an accord on 20 February 2001 to set up a free trade area.
 In December 2001, the two countries and Jordan signed a memorandum of understanding concerning the construction of a railway link to be used by all three for commercial purposes.
 Later both countries joined the Greater Arab Free Trade Area (GAFTA).

 In parallel to tense diplomatic relations in 2008, both countries began to put taxes on each other's products, but, taxes were ended in 2009.
 Unofficial figure for the 2007 annual Saudi investment in Syria was $750m and it increased to $1 billion in 2009.
 On 6 and 7 March 2010 Saudi-Syrian Business Forum and the 11th Session of the Syrian-Saudi Joint Committee were held in Damascus.
 Five cooperation agreements were signed during the events.

+By 2021, Saudi Arabia's share of Syrian exports was 30.9%, making it Syria's main export partner.
+In 2021, Saudi Arabia became the sixth largest import partner of Syria with a share of almost 2%.